top of page

 While it's okay to enjoy an occasional drink, it's crucial to be mindful of the potential risks that come with any level of alcohol consumption during menopause.

-By being proactive and making informed decisions, we can take control of our health and enjoy this new phase of life to the fullest.
+We can take charge of our health and fully enjoy this new phase of life by being proactive and making informed decisions.

 So, let's raise a glass (of sparkling elderflower perhaps?) to a healthier, happier menopause!